*Updated November 2022

 In the newest issue of the Innovating Sustainability report series, we teamed up with Supertrends to explore the most influential and disruptive technology trends that will have the greatest impact on the manufacturing industry becoming more sustainable.

-Available for download in a PDF format, the report includes valuable data, manufacturing technology, market predictions, important milestones, case studies on sustainable manufacturing companies, startups, and more.
+The report includes valuable data, manufacturing technology, market predictions, important milestones, case studies on sustainable manufacturing companies, startups, and more.

 The publication covers three topics relevant to sustainable manufacturing: Sustainable materials, circular manufacturing, and industrial automation.

 Manufacturing and its impact

 The manufacturing industry's negative environmental impacts are felt more in lower and middle-income countries compared to the global north.
 This is of course down to industrialization in many of these countries and globalized trade pushing manufacturing to lower and middle-income countries where labor costs are lower.

 However, the environmental degradation that is generated due to the sourcing of materials is a global issue.
 This will require innovation within better business practices and sustainable manufacturing technology to help reverse the current destructive practices.
 The good news is that there are various corporations and manufacturing startups that see sustainability as the future and our leading the way towards a greener future in the manufacturing industry.

 Manufacturing companies that develop and implement sustainable solutions